gtheilman/OnCallAssignments/README.md

 2. From the command prompt, type <code>cd </code>.
 That's the letter "c" , the letter "d" and a space.
 Don't hit return yet.

 3. Find the folder with the files your just downloaded and unzipped.
-It is probably start with "OnCallAssignments-".
+It probably starts with "OnCallAssignments-".
 Don't move it from its original location.

 4. [Drag](http://osxdaily.com/2009/11/23/copy-a-files-path-to-the-terminal-by-dragging-and-dropping/) the folder _name_ with little folder icon in front of it into the Terminal/command prompt window.
 You are not selecting a bunch of files, but just that one line with the folder name.
 Make sure you choose the folder immediately above the collection of files.